 Share relevant details on the “Contact Us” page of your website.
 Make sure you mention your office address, store locations, contact numbers, email, and also links to your social media pages.

 Customers located in different countries don’t prefer calling due to high call rates.
 Don’t miss profitable opportunities, get a toll-free number for a specific country, and give your customers more reasons to call you.

 10. Know Your Customers Inside Out

 Most top-performing businesses have a customer-first mentality ingrained into their business culture.
-But can you really become customer focussed if you don’t even know who your customers are?
+But can you really become a customer focussed if you don’t even know who your customers are?

 Understanding the needs and desires of your customers is one of the best customer service tips that you can practice.
 Go on a relentless pursuit to understand your target audience and ask yourself the following questions-

 - What is the average age group of our customers?